-While we're temporarily closed, our Education team are bringing some of their family workshops to you online so that you can get creative at home!
+While our onsite activities are reduced, our Education team are bringing some of their family workshops to you online so that you can get creative at home!

 Follow along with these simple steps to create your own creative collage at home inspired by John Lavery's painting Her First Communion.

 The painting is a full-length portrait of the artist's daughter Eileen, aged nine, in her Communion dress.
 Eileen's white dress was actually painted with lots of different colours - can you see which colours he used?
 We can make our own version of this artwork using materials in our homes.

 - Scraps of paper gathered from printer paper, news papers, magazines etc.

 - Brown paper bag